fiftythanks/dictionaries/README.md

 # Dictionaries
-All the best English dictionaries and you are just one click away with this browser extension
+All the best English dictionaries and you are just one click away with this browser extension.